PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

-**LPJmL Data** 💾 is a lpjmlkit module that groups around the data class `LPJmLData` and aims to facilitate the reading and processing of LPJmL inputs and outputs by combining the raw data with available meta data (meta files, header files or manually) to avoid a large overhead.
+**LPJmL Data** 💾 is an lpjmlkit module that groups around the data class `LPJmLData` and aims to facilitate reading and processing of LPJmL inputs and outputs by combining the raw data with available meta data (meta files, header files or manually) to avoid a large overhead.
 It further enables easy subsetting, transformations and basic statistics of the data and allows export to common data formats.
-All in all, with only a few lines of code.

 ## Overview

-LPJmL Data first requires the reading of LPJmL input or output data by applying the read_io function (1).
-The returned object is of class LPJmLData (2) for which base stats can be calculated (3), the inner data can be modified (4) or common data formats can be exported (5).
+LPJmL Data first requires reading LPJmL input or output data into R by applying the read\_io function (1).
+The returned object is of class LPJmLData (2), for which basic statistics can be calculated (3), the inner data can be modified (4), or common data formats can be exported (5).

-#### **1. 📖 Data reading function read_io**
+#### **1. 📖 Read function read\_io**

-The generic function to read LPJmL input and output, currently supported are three different file formats, “meta”, “clm” and “raw”:
+read\_io is a generic function to read LPJmL input and output files.
+It currently supports three different file formats, “meta”, “clm” and “raw”:

--   **“meta”** - *strongly recommended to use*.
+  - **“meta”** - *strongly recommended for highest ease of use*.
-    For outputs from simulations in which `"output_metafile" : true` was configured or inputs using the format.
+    Set `"output_metafile" : true` in your LPJmL run configuration to generate output files in “meta” format.
+LPJmL input files can also be created in “meta” format.

     ``` r
-    # read monthly runoff with meta file
+    # Read monthly runoff with meta file.
-    runoff <- read_i("./output/mrunoff.bin.json")
+    runoff <- read_io("./output/mrunoff.bin.json")
     ```

   - **“clm”** - *use if “meta” is not available or in combination*.
-    For all common LPJmL inputs or for outputs from simulations in which `"fmt" : "raw"` was configured.
-Some meta information (e.g. `band_names`) have to be specified manually.
+    Most LPJmL input files use “clm” format.
+To write output files in “clm” format set `"fmt" : "clm"` in your LPJmL run configuration.
+    Some optional meta data (e.g. `band_names`) need to be specified manually while the basic information about file structure is derived automatically from the file header.

     ``` r
-    # read monthly runoff data with header
+    # Read monthly runoff data with header.
-    runoff <- read_i("./output/mrunoff.clm",
+    runoff <- read_io("./output/mrunoff.clm",
-                     # set nbands and nstep manually otherwise month
+                     # If the clm version is lower than 4 set nbands and nstep
-                     #    dimension is not recognized
+                     # manually so that month dimension is recognized correctly.
                      nbands = 1,
                      nstep = 12,
-                     # not mandatory but useful information
+                     # Useful additional information.
+Data can be read without.
                      variable = "runoff",
                      descr = "monthly runoff",
                      unit = "mm/month")
     ```

--   **“raw”** - *not recommended to use (for LPJmL)*.
+  - **“raw”** - *not recommended for use (with lpjmlkit)*.
-    For old raw data.
-Every meta data has to be specified manually.
+    By default, LPJmL output files are written as “raw” files (`"fmt" :
+    "raw"` in your LPJmL run configuration).
+These files include no meta data about their structure or contents and should therefore be combined with the `"output_metafile" : true` setting to generate a corresponding “meta” file.
+Otherwise, all meta data need to be specified by the user.
+Historically, some LPJmL input files use “raw” format.

     ``` r
-    # read monthly runoff raw data
+    # Read monthly runoff raw data.
-    runoff <- read_i("./output/mrunoff.bin",
+    runoff <- read_io("./output/mrunoff.bin",
-                     # every information has to be specified manually
+                     # Specify all meta data if they differ from the function
+                     # default values.
                      ...)
     ```

 #### **2. 📁 Data class LPJmLData**

-read_io returns an object of a R6 class `LPJmLData` with two main attributes, `$data` and `$meta`:
+read\_io returns an object of a R6 class `LPJmLData` with two main attributes, `$data` and `$meta`:

--   **$data** `class base::array` - returns the data array with default dimensions cell, time and band
+  - **$data** `class base::array` - returns the data array with default dimensions “cell”, “time” and “band”

     ``` r
     runoff$data
     #     , , band = 1